jaimitoes/ComfyUI-LTX2-TRAINER/README.md

 Version 1.01:
 * Instructions updated.
 * Link to the proper text encoder for training fixed.
+* Added the compatible xformers wheel for training in pytorch 2.10 cuda 130.
 * Tested and working. (if you see any troubles pin your issue).